lycheeverse/lycheeverse.github.io/src/content/docs/troubleshooting/open-files.md

 The number of concurrent network requests (`MAX_CONCURRENCY`) is set to 128 by default.

 Every network request maps to an open socket, which is represented as a file on UNIX systems.
-If you see error messages like "error trying to connect: tcp open error: Too many open files (os error 24)" then you ran out of file handles.
+If you see error messages like `error trying to connect: tcp open error: Too many open files (os error 24)` then you ran out of file handles.

 You have two options: